SiddharthParatkar/373-spotbox/frontend/README.md

 ## Basic Web Technologies

 Fundamentally, behind all of the above, there are 3 languages: HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and JavaScript (no relation to Java in any way that matters).
 The common analogy used for these is if a website is a sentence, the HTML is the nouns (determining what content is on the website), JavaScript is the verbs (what the HTML/nouns are doing), and CSS is the adjectives (how the nouns are decorated).
 There are really great resources on the web to get up to speed, we recommend [this one](https://www.codecademy.com/catalog/language/html-css).

+## ReactRouterDOM

+ReactRouterDOM is an npm (Node package manager; basically a way to organize extra libraries that are being added to your project) package that allows you to set up routing in between various URLs of your single page application.
+Note that we are working with a single page application here; we have different tabs to go to, but the entire page is never reloaded.
+When we view the website for the first time, all the information is loaded at once, and we just dynamically change what's visible with the navigation bar.
+To learn more about this, see the documentation [here]().